 The SEFD is a very useful measure of the antenna's sensitivity.
 Verifying that you get the expected sensitivity demonstrates that many parts of the system have not failed since the last more thorough check.

 1.3 Verify pointing is good

-Verifying that the pointing is good demonstrates that nothing serious has happened to the antenna's control system since it was last checked.
+Verifying that the pointing is good demonstrates that there has been no serious degradation in the antenna's pointing accuracy since it was last checked.

 1.4 Verify system time and date